Antoine101/Dataquest-Projects/README.md

 Course : Decision Trees

+Many American cities have communal bike sharing stations where one can rent bicycles by the hour or day.
+Washington, D.C. is one of these cities.
+The District collects detailed data on the number of bicycles people rent by the hour and day.

+In this project, we predict the total number of bikes people rented in a given hour.
+To accomplish this, we implement a few different machine learning models (a linear regression model, a single tree regressor and a random forest regressor) and evaluate their performance.

 ## Building A Handwritten Digits Classifier

 Step 7 of 8 : Machine Learning Intermediate

 Course : Deep Learning Fundamentals

+In this project, we build models that can classify handwritten digits.
+We start by implementing a traditional K-Nearest Neighbors model and then implement a deep, feedforward neural network with increasing numbers of neurons and layers.

 ## Kaggle Titanic Competition

 Step 7 of 8 : Machine Learning Intermediate

 Course : Kaggle Fundamentals

+In this project, we tackle the Titanic competition, one of the most popular competitions from the Kaggle platform.

+The sinking of the Titanic is one of the most infamous shipwrecks in history.
+On April 15, 1912, during her maiden voyage, the widely considered “unsinkable” RMS Titanic sank after colliding with an iceberg.
+Unfortunately, there weren’t enough lifeboats for everyone onboard, resulting in the death of 1502 out of 2224 passengers and crew.
+While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

+For this challenge, we first run a thorough analysis of the dataset and then implement a few predictive models and test their accuracy at predicting the survival or death of passengers.